RolandMarchand/rooster-syndicate-website/content/news/website-up/index.md

 ---
-title: "Website is up!"
+title: Website is up!
-description: "Rooster Syndicate's website is now online and available to all users!"
+description: Rooster Syndicate's website is now online and available to all users!
 draft: false
 date: 2024-10-26
-showDate: true
 ---

 Hey everyone!